MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 ### Retention of data history

-[!INCLUDE [fabric-dw](includes/fabric-dw.md)] automatically preserves and maintains the data history for seven calendar days, allowing for clones to be made at a point in time.
-All inserts, updates, and deletes made to the data warehouse are retained for seven calendar days.
+[!INCLUDE [fabric-dw](includes/fabric-dw.md)] automatically preserves and maintains the data history for thirty calendar days, allowing for clones to be made at a point in time.
+All inserts, updates, and deletes made to the data warehouse are retained for thirty calendar days.

 There is no limit on the number of clones created both within and across schemas.